AI-robot peker mot et symbol for lovparagraf på 3D bakgrunn

 The road ahead – the road is created as you walk

 One of the biggest challenges when it comes to the interaction between legislation and technology is that technology develops much faster than it is possible to adopt new laws.
 But with both the EU rules on text and data mining from 2019, and the forthcoming AI Act, important steps have now been taken to prepare for the challenges between generative AI and copyright.
-However, there is still much that is unclear, and some of the way will probably have to be made up as you go.
+However, much is still unclear, and some of the way will probably have to be made up as you go.

 This was also the case when the internet became public property a few decades ago.
 This created major copyright questions and challenges, as the AI explosion has done today.
 This was solved both through the application of existing regulations and through special adaptations where there was a need.